GLOBAL MARKETS-U.S., European stocks touch record highs as calm backs risk rally

 By Dion Rabouin

+Investor sentiment has been bolstered by historically low U.S. stock market volatility, last weekend's French presidential election result and solid corporate earnings.

-The S&P 500 opened at a record-high 2,401 points and the VIX index of implied volatility - known as the Wall Street "fear gauge" - fell to 9.56, the lowest since late 2006.
+The S&P 500 opened at an all-time record 2,401 points and the VIX index of implied volatility - known as the Wall Street "fear gauge" - fell to 9.56 points, the lowest since late 2006.

-While the market appeared buoyant, analysts urged caution against investor complacency, especially after the market's strong run since Donald Trump's election as U.S. president.

-"In the short term, investors can enjoy this run, but they should start to hedge their positions and look for safety," said Christian Magoon, chief executive at Amplify ETFs in Chicago, Illinois.

-Europe's index of leading 300 shares rose to a near-two-year high, Germany's DAX hit a record high, and Britain's FTSE 100 closed up 0.57 percent.
+Europe's index of leading 300 shares rose to a near-two year high of 1,556.3 points, Germany's DAX hit a record high, and Britain's FTSE 100 added 0.6 percent.

-The benchmark 10-year U.S. Treasury note yield rose to its highest in five weeks with German 10-year yields rising and the 10-year British gilt yield up around 6 basis points from late Monday.
+The 10-year U.S. Treasury yield rose to its highest in five weeks before a $24 billion auction of a three-year government debt.
+German yields rose by 1-2 basis points and the 10-year British gilt yield rose around 4 basis points.

 Victory for business-friendly centrist Emmanuel Macron in France and earnings were also supportive for equities, he said, adding: "So far, there is precious little to halt the rotation from bonds to stocks."

+In commodities, oil market sentiment swung between optimism over statements from major oil-producing countries that supply cuts could be extended into 2018 and lingering concerns over slowing demand and a rise in U.S. crude output.

-Copper bounced from a four-month low touched on Monday after data showed a sharp drop on imports by China, the world's biggest consumer.
-London copper rose 0.5 percent to $5,514 a tonne, having fallen to as low as $5,462.50 on Monday.
+Copper bounced from the four-month low touched on Monday after data showed a sharp drop on imports into China, the world's biggest consumer.
+London copper rose 0.5 percent to $5,515 a tonne on Tuesday, after falling to as low as $5,462.50 on Monday.

 Gold prices touched a nearly eight-week low on Tuesday, indicating a shift in investor preference for riskier assets.

-Asian stocks fell, with China's seventh consecutive decline - the longest losing streak for four years - weighing on the region more broadly.
-(Reporting by Dion Rabouin in New York; Additional reporting by Amanda Cooper in London, Yashaswini Swamynathan in Bengaluru and Gertrude Chavez-Dreyfuss in New York; Editing by Nick Zieminski and James Dalgleish)
+Asian stocks did not perform as well, with China's seventh consecutive decline - the longest losing streak for four years - weighing on the region more broadly.
+(Reporting by Dion Rabouin; Editing by Nick Zieminski)

 * Dollar strengthens on Dudley comments (Adds European market close)